terracota19/SecureMail-API/README.md

 ![dataflow](./images/dataflow.png)

-### SLSA Code Signing
+- **Code Signing with GPG key**:
+  - Uses GnuPG to enhance Code Signing security within Github Commits.

 > [!WARNING]
 > If you do not properly secure your code signing process, you risk introducing malicious code into your software.

-- **Code Signing with GPG key**:
-  - Uses GnuPG to enhance Code Signing security within Github Commits.

 ---